UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Accumulating CP:**

   - Completing quests and maintaining streaks through inertia allows players to accumulate CP.

+- **Rebuilding After Failure:**

+  - Players can rebuild their CP balance by starting new quests that fit within their current CP availability.

 - **Taking on Greater Challenges:**